essicolo/essicolo/README.md

 * **[In French]** [**Introduction au calcul numérique avec Python**](https://github.com/essicolo/introduction-au-calcul-numerique-avec-python) — A primer on scientific Python for engineers.
 * [**DJalgo's User Guide**](https://djalgo-ef307e.gitlab.io/source/user-guide.html) — A comprehensive guide on soundifying mathematics (fractals, genetic algorithms) in the browser.

-My favorite hobby project is [Dustic](https://dustic.app), an audio streaming progressive web app that plays files from archive.org.
+My favorite hobby project is [Dustic](https://github.com/essicolo/dustic), available at https://dustic.app, an audio streaming progressive web app that plays files from archive.org.
 It's a gateway to discovering unusual and intriguing music, audiobooks, and podcasts in the public domain!

 ---
 *Professional background: Senior Engineer & Ph.D. in Data Science / Ecological Engineering.*